Andresit0/Image_Send_To_Apache_From_Flutter/README.md

 ## Xammp - htdocs

 Use the file "writeClassImg.php" in the Apache server.
-The files .htaccess allows access to apache without CORS errors and using only the file "imgRead.php" using the variable "imageName=img"
+The first ".htaccess" allows access to apache without CORS errors.
+The second ".htaccess" allows access to image only using the file "imgRead.php" through the variable "imageName=img"